Stop Calling Me a Food Critic (I’m Not)

 Aside from usually having a formal education on the subject matter, there are a few other key differences:

 Both good and bad, it gives the restaurant a chance to redeem itself if a meal was terrible.
 Maybe the kitchen was having an off night or it was extraordinarily busy to the point of affecting service.
-Similarly, if a restaurant really wowed us, it has to live up to those expectations two more times to prove it wasn’t just a fluke.
+Conversely, if a restaurant really wowed us, it has to live up to those expectations two more times to prove it wasn’t just a fluke.
 Our reviewer tries to come at different times each visit to see how that affects the food and service, testing out their cooking chops at the dinner rush vs. a slow mid-week meal.
 It’s just a more well-rounded picture of the business side of things.

 Personally, if a meal was terrible the first time, I wouldn’t be super amped to have to eat there twice more, so in my case, I’m lucky I only have to write about the experience after one visit.
 For the reader’s sake, though, it is supposed to an average dining experience to get a good sense of wait times without getting any preferential treatment.
 When I’m writing about brunches, I try to go around midday so it is the standard roll out of bed crowd.
+It’s also supposed to be a generally unbiased experience.
+If something is terrible (same with travel) I generally just don’t include it as a recommendation.
+It costs nothing to say nothing.

 I am one of about five co-workers that know what that person looks like.
 To the rest of the world, she’s an enigma.
 She conducts all her interviews over the phone, pays in cash and can’t show an ID to buy booze.
 Why do they take anonymity so seriously?
 Well, when you’re dealing with someone’s livelihood, you really do have the potential to make or break careers.
 Imagine trashing a restaurant someone poured their heart and soul into, working for years to build after giving them multiple chances to impress.
 They probably wouldn’t take too kindly to criticism, which makes the pressure to be fair and unbiased all the more difficult.